 As an aside and for the purposes of clarity, Shauna is the name the kids have given to the little lady who lives inside the sat nav device!
 You know the one who provides us with the driving instructions 😉

 Ok, so when we use the GPS we know exactly how to get somewhere using the fastest and most efficient route.
 And, that’s fantastic but, wouldn’t it be wonderful if we could be provided with details of a fantastically scenic route?

 Fiddling With The GPS Settings

 Prior to calculating your route most GPS devices allow you to specify a number of parameters.
-These typically offer you the option of the fastest or the the most fuel efficient route.
+These typically offer you the option of the fastest or the most fuel-efficient route.
 Perhaps you know that given the time of day that your travelling that the roads will be chock-a-bloc with traffic.
-You’ll therefore do anything to avoid that awful traffic jam on your journey – I think we’ve probably all experienced the kind of traffic in this picture!
+You’ll, therefore, do anything to avoid that awful traffic jam on your journey – I think we’ve probably all experienced the kind of traffic in this picture!

 Perhaps you might want to avoid toll booths because let’s face it, they can be a very expensive add on onto your journey.
 I was glad to be sitting down (well I was the one driving!) when the lady in the toll booth asked for a staggering €46 to go through the Mont Blanc tunnel that brings you from France to Italy!
 Imagine having to do that commute every day for work!

 After playing around with the settings of my TomTom GO for some time the closest thing I found was the “avoid highways” option.
 Was this the ‘hidden’ option on the GPS that was going to give me the scenic route that I was looking forward to enjoying?
 Well, to be fair it depends on what it is your looking for in a drive.
 If to you any route that’s not on a highway is scenic, then read no further.
 You’re sorted.